british special forces

 Light Strike Vehicle (LSV)

-A cut-down army truck, the Unimog U1100 acts as a mothership, carrying extra fuel, water and ammunition.
-Unimogs will be armed with GPMGs, M2s or Mk19s but would not be used in offensive operations.
-For greater protection, Unimogs will tend to travel in the middle of SAS columns.
-Reports from Afghanistan inidcate that the SAS have also used Acmat trucks in the mothership support role.
+A cut-down army truck, the Unimog U1100 or Acmat VLRA acts as a mothership, carrying extra fuel, water and ammunition for the other vehicles in a mobile SAS force.
+These support trucks will typically be armed with GPMGs, M2s or Mk19s/GMGs for defensive purposes, but would not usually be used in offensive operations.
+For greater protection, these support vehicles will tend to travel in the middle of SAS columns.

 Motorcycles